 In 2012, Jade acted on her vision of what academic advising could be at George Mason University by presenting a proposal for what would become the Mason Academic Advisor Network (MAAN).
 She identified key allies from across the University who had the same drive, determination, and vision to elevate the standing of academic advising at Mason and improve the student experience.
 One of the first initiatives Jade started planning was the Mason Advisor Certificate, a multi-module training program, which today is regarded as a must for training new advisors by a majority of the departments at Mason.
 During this time Jade also wrote a proposal that would bring the NACADA Virginia Drive-In Conference to Mason for the very first time.

-MAAN continues to play an integral role in University-wide policy development and creating new initiatives that seek to build an even stronger and more supportive advising experience for all those who consider themselves to be a Patriot.
+MAAN continues to play an integral role in University-wide policy development and creating new initiatives that seek to build an even stronger and more supportive academic advising experience for all those who consider themselves to be a Patriot.

-Any Mason employee with responsibility for advising undergraduate and/or graduate students (includes Graduate Assistants).
+Any Mason employee with responsibility for academic advising undergraduate and/or graduate students (includes Graduate Assistants).
 Previous winners are not eligible for 5 years after receipt of the award.